UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.

-There will be a pre-departure orientation on Wednesday, April 13th, 2016.
-Two additional pre-departure orientations will be announced.
+There will be a pre-departure orientation on May 1st, 2017.

 You will be staying in apartments either at a facility right next to the excavation site or in rented houses in the local town of Hellissandur (about 5 minutes away from the site by car).
 You will be sharing rooms with other field school participants.
 Meals will be tasty and ample and will be communal in terms of their preparation, eating and clean-up.